-Viruses are highly infectious.
+Viruses spread by different means, and some are more infectious than others.
 Some of the modes of viral transmission include:

-- There is evidence to suggest that some cases of viral encephalitis are caused by a dormant herpes simplex virus infection becoming active again.
+- there is evidence to suggest that some cases of viral encephalitis are caused by a dormant viral infection (such as herpes simplex virus) becoming active again.

 Infection and the immune system response

-Once the viruses have gained access to the bloodstream, they multiply and head to the spinal cord and brain (central nervous system).
+Once viruses have gained access to the bloodstream, they can multiply and spread to other parts of the body, including to the spinal cord and brain (the central nervous system).
 Access to the brain is by blood or nerves.
 After breaching the blood–brain barrier, the viruses slip inside brain cells.
 This disrupts, damages and ultimately ruptures the infected brain cells.